enyojs/enyo-docs/developer-guide/getting-started/moonstone-app-tutorial.md

 from the search collection.
 When we move to the detail panel, we'll call `fetch()` on the model to request the additional information.

-First, let's set the `defaultSource` for the image model to our Flickr source, and then override the `fetch()` function on `enyo.Model` to pass `flickr.Source` a `params` hash with the information needed to fetch detailed image models (similar to what we did in `flickr.SearchCollection`):
+First, let's set the `source` for the image model to our Flickr source, and then override the `fetch()` function on `enyo.Model` to pass `flickr.Source` a `params` hash with the information needed to fetch detailed image models (similar to what we did in `flickr.SearchCollection`):